LochanBandi/ToDo-List/README.md

 # ToDo-List
-Project build to manage your daily errands or tasks.
+Application build to keep track of errands or tasks that need to be done.